JUMP TO A TOPIC

 - Patients also had a median survival time of 19 months

-- Around 53% survived for five years after cytoreduction with HIPEC
+- Around 53% of patients survived for 5 years after cytoreduction with HIPEC

 - Patients also had a median survival time of 67 months